brfitzpatrick/forestviews/README.md

 ### Reference

-The visualisation techniques implemented in `forestviews` are introduced in our manuscript on this topic a pre-print of which is available from [arXiv](https://arxiv.org/abs/1706.08702).
+The visualisation techniques implemented in `forestviews` are introduced in our manuscript on this topic.
+A pre-print of this manuscript is available from [arXiv](https://arxiv.org/abs/1706.08702).